yogeshdeo91/SQL-Single-Table-Project-on-Spotify-s-Most-Streamed-Songs-2024/README.md

+##  Problem Statement #### (Generted by self)
-1. View entire table...
+1. View entire table
-2. Find out most streamed song globally...
+2. Find out most streamed song globally
-3. Find songs from Ed Sheean with more than 200000 views in last 24 hours from highest to lowest...
+3. Find songs from Ed Sheean with more than 200000 views in last 24 hours from highest to lowest
-4. Total number of songs with daily streams within 100000 to 300000 range...
+4. Total number of songs with daily streams within 100000 to 300000 range
-5. Separating artist name from song name...
+5. Separating artist name from song name